darii99/IoT_Temp-Humid-Sensor/README.md

 ## **Platform**

 The chosen platform is Windows with Thonny IDE: Windows was selected due to personal familiarity and Thonny IDE because of its built-in support for MicroPython, which made the development for the Pico straightforward.
 The development was done with local installations on Windows and by using Thonny IDE, which allowed a direct interaction with the hardware.
-For scaling from local to production, one idea would be to start locally on Windows with Thonny IDE and later on transition to Linux systems for larger deployments.
+For scaling from local to production, one idea would be to start locally on Windows with Thonny IDE and later on transition to Linux systems for larger deployments (since Linux is preferred for larger deployments due to its stability, extensive development tools and strong remote management capabilities).
 In terms of functionality, Thonny IDE on Windows supports coding, debugging and also uploading code to the Raspberry Pi Pico.
 The local setup also allows for immediate hardware interaction between the computer and the Pico.